YustusKevyn/rollup-plugin-awesome-typescript/ideas.md

       - Do not save output
       - Print diagnostics
 4. Generate bundle
-   1. Processed watched and not yet transformed files
+   1. Processe watched and not yet transformed files
       - Update source file (updateSourceFile)
       - Update program
-   2. Typecheck dependants of all processed files
+   2. Typecheck dependants of all processed files (that haven't been checked before)
+   3. Add all dependants to watched files
-   3. Emit declarations and declaration maps
+   4. Emit declarations and declaration maps